The Barun valley – spirits chased us out?

 Tashigaon

 Our conversations moved in different directions as we both asked questions about each other’s countries.
 Estonia is one of the three countries on the Baltic shores, along with Latvia and Lithuania.
 These countries were Soviet republics earlier and became independent in the early 1990s when the erstwhile Soviet Union broke up.
 She has lived through the Soviet era.
 She has had first hand experience of living under two very different regimes.
 Conversation with her revealed that the Soviet era brought significant state-run development.
-This included education, infrastructure, and public sector economic measures.
+This included education, infrastructure and public sector economic measures.
 At the same time, it was very secretive and came with riders of restrictions.
 Press was controlled and so was communication & travel to countries other than Russia.
 Separation broke these restrictions, but also meant that these countries now had to stand on their own.
 Today, the Baltic countries share economic & military alliances with Western Europe.
 The political landscape has changed for them from what it was in the Soviet era.
 They adjusted to the new realities.
 However, with leadership changes in different countries, new conflicts started.
 The contours of political alliances are changing again.
 This raises new challenges including fear of territory loss.
 The Baltic nations are no exceptions.
 In these uncertain times people rely more on their own sources of information.
 They prefer the internet and social media over official agencies.
 It’s not very common to come across persons who had been part of different countries.
 Even I’ve seen my own country go through rules by different political parties with different ideologies and economic policies.
 But all through that time, I’ve been part of the same country.
 My ancestors, however, were born in an undivided but colonial India.
 Then they became part of an independent but partitioned country.
 We’ve heard about their experience about pre and post independence eras.
 It was a similar experience to hear about her journey living under different political systems.
+After being told that our breakfast was ready, we headed for the dining area.
+Our baggage were ready to be picked up by the porters.
+After breakfast, it was time for a group photograph and then we started.

 Tashigaon, picture courtesy, Dhananjoy De